-Recommendation: That the stopping of vehicles be prohibited at any time in the following areas: 1.
-On the south side of Fendalton Road commencing at the railway line and extending in an easterly direction for a distance of 35 metres.
-2. On the south side of Fendalton Road commencing at the railway line and extending in a westerly direction for a distance of 114 metres.
-3. On the north side of Fendalton Road commencing at the railway line and extending in an easterly direction to a point 18 metres east of Clifford Avenue.
-4. On the north side of Fendalton Road commencing at the railway line and extending in a westerly direction for a distance of 79 metres.
-Chairman's Recommendation: That the above recommendation be adopted.
+Recommendation: That the stopping of vehicles be prohibited at any time in the following areas:

+- 1. On the south side of Fendalton Road commencing at the railway line and extending in an easterly direction for a distance of 35 metres. - 2.
+On the south side of Fendalton Road commencing at the railway line and extending in a westerly direction for a distance of 114 metres.

+- 3. On the north side of Fendalton Road commencing at the railway line and extending in an easterly direction to a point 18 metres east of Clifford Avenue. - 4.
+On the north side of Fendalton Road commencing at the railway line and extending in a westerly direction for a distance of 79 metres. - 5.
+That provision be made for two car parks only outside 71 and 69 Fendalton Road.